 3. Maintain the right investment mix and reduce risk

 Asset allocation and diversification remain as important as ever.
-At 40, you’re still a long way from retirement, so don’t rush to play it too safe, says Ellen Rinaldi, former head of the retirement agenda for Vanguard.
+At 40, you’re still a long way from retirement, so don’t rush to play it too safe, says Ellen Rinaldi, former corporate director for Vanguard.